Introduction to MySQL Index Types

 While building up an index, a user should take into deliberation which all table columns will be implemented to write SQL queries having WHERE clause swiftly and form one or multiple indexes on those table columns.

-The statements such as INSERT and UPDATE consumes more time on tables with indexes.
-On the other hand, the statement SELECT performs faster on those tables because, during the insert or update query execution, the server also performs to insert or update related index values too.
-Also, optimizes query such as ORDER BY and GROUP BY with Constraints and MAX(), MIN().
+The statements such as INSERT and UPDATE consume more time on tables with indexes.
+On the other hand, the statement SELECT performs faster on those tables because, during the insert or update query execution, the server also performs insert or update related index values.
+Also, it optimizes queries such as ORDER BY and GROUP BY with Constraints and MAX() and MIN().

 In MySQL, we have three different methods for creating indexes: